Code is Too Hard To Think About - Slashdot

 Re: (Score:3)

-Re:Obviously bullshit statement there (Score:4, Insightful)
+Re:Obviously bullshit statement there (Score:5, Insightful)

 You got that far?
 My bullshit meter overflowed when he started ranting about binary instead of assembler which they've had from the very beginning as simple text substitution...